baguapro/linqcpp/README.md

 ```

 ### operator processing order
-linqcpp will always process the *extract* operation last, all operations part from
+linqcpp will always process the *extract* operation last, all operations apart from
 the *from* operator will be processed in order from top to bottom or left to
 right, ie. a *where* operation will be processed after an orderBy or top operator if those operators are defined before the where in the process list.
 See examples below.